BahaaNimer/data-structures-and-algorithms/javascript/code-challenge-linked-list/code-challenge-linked-list.md

 adds a new node with the given new value immediately after the first node that has the value specified

+### zip lists

+>arguments: list1, list2

+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the the zipped list.

 ## Test for Challenge 2

 - [x] Can successfully add a node to the end of the linked list.